Hey Kids (Start Here)

 “Thank you,” the cab says.
 “Please fasten your seatbelt.”

-He rolls his eyes and slides back, connecting the belt and buckle on his second attempt with some cross-hand stabilization and squinting before leaning his head back against the faux leather of the seat.
+He rolls his eyes and slides back, connecting the belt and buckle on his second attempt with some cross-hand stabilization and squinting before leaning back into the faux leather seat.

-He feels both acutely anxious and profoundly relieved.
+He feels acutely anxious and profoundly relieved.
 It’s very confusing.

 Hi there, his brain says.
 Whatchya doin’, champ?